I-765: Application for Employment Authorization

 Do not select the “Yes” box for Item Number 23.b. on the form or submit documentation if you only have had minor traffic violations.
 Minor traffic violations do NOT include violations that are alcohol- or drug-related.
 If you were ARRESTED for any traffic offense, select the “Yes” box for Item Number 23.b. on the form and provide arrest and disposition documentation so USCIS can properly assess whether your arrest and/ or conviction may impact your employment authorization eligibility.

 Let our experienced and responsive legal team help you navigate the immigration system.

-There are different filing addresses for the I-765 form depending on your individual status.
-To determine where you should file your application for work permit, refer to the category of eligibility that you entered for Item Number 20 on the I-765 form.
+There are different filing addresses for the I-765 form, depending on your individual status.
+To determine where you should file documents when applying for a work permit, refer to the category of eligibility that you entered for Item Number 20 on the I-765 form.
 Based on that category, you can determine the relevant mailing address.
 If you are submitting another form along with the I-765 form, you should submit both forms according to the other form’s instructions.
 You should not have to go to Immigration Court to submit your I-765 form.

 Because USCIS may contact you about your application, you must keep them updated if you move or change your address.
 Via the USCIS website:

 If you have changed your address, you must inform USCIS of your new address.
 For information on filing a change of address, go to the USCIS website at www.uscis.gov/addresschange or contact the USCIS National Customer Service Center at 1-800-375-5283.
 For TTY (deaf or hard of hearing), call: 1-800-767-1833.

 NOTE: Do not submit a change of address request to USCIS Lockbox facilities because USCIS Lockbox facilities do not process change of address requests.